CrocoDillon/universal-react-redux-boilerplate/README.md

 Includes Koa 2, React 15, Webpack 2 and React Hot Loader 3.
 See section [**“Feature rich”**](#feature-rich) for what other awesome features you can expect.

+_This is v2 of this boilerplate.
+See the [v1 branch](https://github.com/CrocoDillon/universal-react-redux-boilerplate/tree/v1) for the previous version._

 ## Why another boilerplate?

 Because this boilerplate is different than most boilerplates out there.
 Most boilerplates will just give you a rather complex starting point but not how they got to that starting point.
 Ever heard ot _JavaScript fatigue_?
 These boilerplates are not helping.